jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ## Part One Package Update
 ### sync with repository
-If you want to update all package for Gentoo Linux, first for all, you need sync all repository with upstream. there are two way to do this, first is fastest way --- download entire ebuild repository by using command
+1. If you want to update all package for Gentoo Linux, first for all, you need sync all repository with upstream. there are two way to do this, first is fastest way --- download entire ebuild repository by using command:
 ```bash
 emerge-webrsync
 ```
-this is the way i recommand, just like other Linux distrobution, fast and easy.
+This is the way i recommand, just like other Linux distrobution, fast and easy.

-Second, use old-school '--sync' subcommand to sync with repository per package, this will cost lots of time if you install lots of package on your machine,but you get more control to this process. here is section of offical doc for it:
+2. Use old-school '--sync' subcommand to sync with repository per package, this will cost lots of time if you install lots of package on your machine,but you get more control to this process.
+Here is section of offical doc for it:
    --sync Updates repositories, for which auto-sync, sync-type and sync-uri  attributes  are
               set in repos.conf.
 A list of repos or aliases can be specified, in which case they will  be updated regardless of their auto-sync attribute.
 See portage(5) for more